 This is by far the most creative display of tile we've seen.
-The use of white subway tile on the walls, contrasted by the black hexagon tile on the floor is perfection enough.
-But the addition of the geometric pattern on the shelf and bench is beyond words.
+The use of white subway tile on the walls, contrasted by the black patterned tile on the floor, is perfection enough

-We've seen white tiles with black grout incorporated a lot but this is the first time we see it in reverse.
-The black tiles installed in a chevron pattern with white grout on the walls feels so much more modern.
+We've seen white tiles with black grout incorporated a lot, but this is the first time we've seen it in reverse.
+The black tiles installed in a chevron pattern with white grout on the walls feel so much more modern.

 When working with a strong color palette, everything can be used as an accent piece.
 We love how the moulding throughout is painted in a shiny black and how it makes even the toilet cover and radiator look like accessories.